SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 Rarity covers Pinkie's head with the fabric.

-She comes over to me and whispers, "It's sound deadening, if we whisper she won't be able to hear."
+She comes over to me and whispers, "It's sound deadening, if we whisper, she won't be able to hear."

 "Okay," I whisper.